 Setting foot into college is an exciting part of a student’s journey.
 Unfortunately, not everyone has access to a college education mainly because of the expenses that come with it.
 Since the 1980s, college tuition has rapidly increased along with wage increases.
 But to pursue their education, many students opt to borrow money.
 In fact, the average student debt as of 2019 is valued at USD$30,062, and it’s only a matter of time before incoming college students carry higher debts.

 This is why financial planning for education is crucial in every family.
+If you need further assistance with scholarship applications or understanding the intricacies of financial aid, you may consider seeking guidance from a reputable Custom Writing service that specializes in educational resources and scholarship essays.
 Before raising a child, couples should ensure that they can support their children’s education.
 However, some families barely survive to make their ends meet, and education is a luxury for them.

 Costs of Higher Education Around the World

 Higher education costs vary greatly in different parts of the globe.
 The United States is known as one of the countries where studying college comes at a price.
 Specifically, in-state students in public universities allot USD$8,202 annually for accommodation, tuition, and miscellaneous fees for four years.
 Private institution students even pay higher at USD$21,189.
 At this rate, there’s no doubt that student debts will continue to rise.

 On the other hand, some European Union countries offer free higher education in public institutions as long as students are from the EU.
 But for non-EU students, these are the sample tuition amount: